Curriculum Detail - Grade 1

 • First Grade Social Studies

-• Examine identity, families, school, community, the nation and the history of families long ago
+• Examine identity, families, school, community and the nation

 • Compare and contrast their own experience to that of others